-There is a life-changing battle going on at the heart of science, yet most of us are unaware of it.
+There is a life-changing conversation going on at the heart of science, yet most of us are unaware of it.
 On center stage, the story about how matter forms our world shapes the minds of students from grade school through graduate studies and beyond.
 But behind the scenes, experts are telling a new story--and in fact have been doing so for at least a century.

 In the July 2005 edition of Nature magazine, Richard Conn Henry, Professor of Physics and Astronomy at Johns Hopkins University, wrote: